deleteman/Conditionator/Readme.markdown

   puts "I'm ignoring the parameters that I receive, so I can be used with different methods without causing any trouble..." end
 ```
+**Remember that** your postconditions are tied to your original method.
+This means that if the preconditions fail, and your method is not executed, then the postcondition won't be executed either.

 ###So, what happens when a pre-condition is not met?